-Guest blog: Marshalls overhauls concrete pipe manufacturing process to make carbon saving
+Guest blog: Marshalls overhauls concrete pipe innovation to make carbon saving

 Marshalls has announced it is improving the sustainability credentials of its concrete pipe range by removing the steel reinforcement from one of its key products.
 Marshalls states this will achieve a minimum carbon saving of 6.1%, compared to its predecessor.